 We rely entirely on the performance of the Hotels and InnSuites ability to increase revenue to keep pace with inflation.
-Operators of hotels in general, and InnSuites in particular, can change and do change room rates often and quickly, but competitive pressures may limit InnSuites ability to raise rates as fast as or faster than inflation.
-During Fiscal Year 2024, ended January 31, 2024, InnSuites did experience substantial increases in rates to offset the inflationary increase labor and other expenses.
-During the current Fiscal 2025, rates continue to increase although at a slower pace than the prior Fiscal Year.
+Operators of hotels in general, and InnSuites in particular, can change and do change room rates often and quickly, but going forward, competitive pressures may limit InnSuites ability to raise rates as fast as or faster than inflation.
+During Fiscal Year 2024, 2025, ended January 31, 2024January 31, 2025, InnSuites did experience substantial increases in rates to offset the inflationary increase labor and other expenses.
+During the current Fiscal 2025, 2026, rates continue to increase modestly, but are more generally stable.